Día de los Muertos - A Traveler's Guide to Altares y Ofrendas

 Love Día de los Muertos?
 Learned something new?
 Pin this post!

-Excited to teach your kids or students more about Día de los Muertos?
-Be sure to check out my Día de los Muertos Bilingual Activity Pack, with a book, mini-books, and activity sheets, all in English and Spanish!
+Check out our Día de los Muertos Bilingual Activity Pack, with mini-books and activity sheets, all in English and Spanish!

 We participate in Amazon's affiliate program, which allows sites to earn advertising fees.
 There is no additional cost to readers making Amazon purchases through our site.